nextflow-io/nextflow/docs/cli.rst

 **Description**

-Delete the local copy of a project
+Delete the local copy of a project.

 **Usage**